iamnbutler/quest/archive/initial_context.md

 I'm supposed to meet Layla this afternoon at the library.
 She didn't say what for, but she said to there would be a surprise waiting.
 Elias also mentioned yesterday he would be at the Tavern, and to come by if I wanted to join him for a drink.
 I also heard there is a new merchant in town, so I might want to stop by the market to see what he has to offer.

+---

+You are riding back from a hunt with your party, Layla, Elias, and Seraphina.
+On your way back, you discovered a camp of bandits that had been hiding out in the hills, and managed to ambush and scatter them.
+However, Layla and Elias were injured during the skirmish, Elias more severely than Layla.

+Suddenly, a hooded figure emerges from the shadows of the trees, observing your party with curiosity.
+"You have done a great service by defeating these bandits," the figure says.
+"But their leader still roams free, causing harm to innocent people."

+Layla, wincing from her injuries, responds, "And who are you?
+Why should we trust you?"

+The hooded figure pulls back their hood, revealing a weathered face with steely eyes.
+"My name is Aldric, and I am a former victim of their leader.
+I have been tracking him for months, seeking justice.
+If you help me, I promise to share the knowledge I have collected on the bandit leader's whereabouts and weaknesses."

+Seraphina glances at the injured Elias and Layla.
+"We have our own troubles to tend to, Aldric.
+Elias needs to recover from his injuries, and we have a long journey ahead."